 How much time should I spend preparing a job application?

 Over the years, I have often heard clients mention the long hours they put into editing their resumes and cover letters.
-Applying for jobs can be exhausting if you spend too much time tweaking your documents and still feel uncertain when sending them out.

 Job description analysis: 10 minutes